By Nicholas Brown.

 PCIe SSDs Vs SATA SSDs

-For example, a 512 GB Samsung 960 Pro PCIe SSD cost $300 USD at the time this article was written, while a 525GB SATA SSD could be obtained for $150.
+For example, a 512 GB Samsung 960 Pro PCIe SSD (this is an m.2 SSD) cost $300 USD at the time this article was written, while a 525GB SATA SSD could be obtained for $150.
 A 500GB laptop hard disk drive, on the other hand, costs only $50.

 NB: There is a variety of PCI Express slots, so ensure that the drive matches the one you have.
 For example, there is PCI Express x1 (single-lane), PCI Express x16 (16-lane), etc.